| For

 agencies of the executive and judicial branches as needed for a lawful and

+authorized government purpose.
 Special procedures govern the release of

 FOUO information to Congress and the General Accounting Office (GAO).